 Unlike Other Business Owners – Attorneys are Willing to Overbid for Key Terms

-Consider the Facts: Pay Per Click verses Organic Rankings
+Consider the Facts: Pay Per Click Versus Organic Rankings

-“Organic search engine rankings” is defined as the websites performance on the search engines when a potential clients clicks through to a page on your website.
+“Organic search engine rankings” is defined as the website’s performance on the search engines when a potential client clicks through to a page on your website.
 Those clicks do not cost one penny per click.
 On the other hand, you have to bid for pay-per-click ads based on certain keywords that you select.
-With pay per click advertising you essentially buy an ad on the search engine and pay each time a viewer clicks on that ad.
+With pay per click advertising, you essentially buy an ad on the search engine and pay each time a viewer clicks on that ad.

-Dominating the organic listings means driving your ideal clients to a specific interior pages on your website that deals directly with particular niche topics based on the viewer’s search terms.
-For most of these searches the viewer will never see the homepage of your website.
+Dominating the organic listings means driving your ideal clients to a specific interior page on your website that deals directly with particular niche topics based on the viewer’s search terms.
+For most of these searches, the viewer will never see the homepage of your website.
 When those clients arrive on one of those interior pages the client finds the best content that answers their questions.

 Most of Your Ideal Clients Don’t Use Those Trophy Searches Terms